 With the goal to avoid knee replacement surgery, the patient elected to go forward with an adult stem cell procedure that included knee injections of bone marrow concentrate (BMC), adipose (fat) derived stem cells and platelet rich plasma (PRP).
 The procedure was performed in the late fall of 2013.
 He additionally underwent a PRP booster one month after his initial procedure.
 He began to experience steady improvement in his pain in January and February of 2014.
 Given his rather advanced degenerative changes prior to the procedure and in an attempt to maximize his results, an additional booster shot of BMC and PRP was done in March of 2014.

 Finding Relief from Knee Pain and Returning to Activity

-The patient continued to undergo progressive improvement and returned to skiing and training in the first quarter of 2014 with 80% improvement in the left knee and 70% improvement in his right knee by the sixth month post operatively.
-By the one year point he was reporting 90% improvement in the left knee and 80% improvement in the right knee.
+The patient continued to undergo progressive improvement.
+As reported in his follow-ups, he returned to skiing and training in the first quarter of 2014 with 80%* improvement in the left knee and 70%* improvement in his right knee by the sixth month post operatively; by the one year point he was reporting 90%* improvement in the left knee and 80%* improvement in the right knee.
 His pain has remained stable in both knees throughout another ski and golf season.
 He is extraordinarily happy with his results and thrilled that he was able to avoid knee replacement surgery.
 He is willing to discuss the course of his treatment with other potential patients.